Thursday, May 24, 2012

 People should pay more attention to people like that." says Celine Dion.

-Last time, On one of my trips, I had a feeling of the weird unnaturalness of this transitory world.
-There is nothing as ‘yesterdays’ or ‘tomorrows,’ as such, it’s fleeting.
-We live to see shifty things around.
-It’s difficult to pass round many kinds of lives, and to think about dying, parting, and leaving all these loving people and the world must become nothing.
+Last time, on one of my trips, I had a feeling of the weird unnaturalness of this transitory world.
+There is nothing as "yesterdays" or "tomorrows"—as such, it's fleeting.
+We live to see shifting things around us.
+It's difficult to pass through so many kinds of lives, and to think about dying, parting, and leaving all these loving people and the world—only to become nothing.

-Some images of life that ring us hard (All photographs are from my photo albums except two from Google).
+Some images of life that ring hard within us (all photographs are from my photo albums except two from Google).

 Sleep, for maniacs infatuate this world